-In simple terms you may describe this process as “If a license change is made through the Portal and it is successful let the customer know that the provisioning was successful, however if the provisioning fails let my Service team know so that they can fix the issue!”
+In simple terms, you may describe this process as “If a license change is made through the Portal and it is successfully let the customer know that the provisioning was successful, however, if the provisioning fails to let my Service team know so that they can fix the issue!”

 You can expand and modify this workflow into many areas and connect additional steps through the entities and capabilities of Work 365 and the PowerPlatform.
 You could include additional information in the notifications like error messages, and pricing information for the customer from the subscription.